WHO WE ARE

 Wild Canyon Discovery.

-VICE CHAIR, SECRETARY
+BOARD VICE CHAIR AND SECRETARY

 Ashley has lived in Southern Utah her entire life, and has no desire to ever leave.
 She has worked in Graphic Design and Marketing, volunteered with local festivals, and is now a B&B Innkeeper.